-Support the development and implementation of the principal hazard management plans for all applicable prescribed principal hazards in WHS (M&P) Regs 2014 relating to mechanical plant.

-High level of understanding of the nature of harm that could be caused by a hazard in the underground coal mine, how serious the harm could be and the likelihood of it happening.
+- Support the implementation of the principal hazard management plans for all applicable prescribed principal hazards in WHS (M&P) Regs 2014, clause 5 and any other relating to mechanical plant. - High level of understanding of the nature of harm that could be caused by a hazard, how serious the harm could be and the likelihood of it happening.